 Can you believe this is even the same room?!
 We covered up the window and removed the coat closet so we could create built-ins across the entire wall.
 Then, we removed all of the carpet and the awkward patch of tile and laid down new hardwood floors.
 Built-ins and hanging the TV really helped to anchor the room.
 Plus, new hardwood floors, bright paint, and stunning trim from The Matt’s Construction made it feel fresh and like a room you’d want to be in.

 The longwall next to the arch initially felt like wasted space, so we anchored it as a reading area.
 I still dream of reading here, which has only happened maybe twice because I’m always running after Emmie, ha!
 I love the gold frames and the squared-off arch.
-The Matt’s Construction designed the arch specifically for us, and I absolutely love it.
-Matt is such a creative, dedicated contractor, and I was honored that he’d want too put his stamp in our home.
+The Matt’s Construction, our Chicago home renovation contractor, designed the arch specifically for us and I absolutely love it.
+Matt is such a creative, dedicated contractor, and I was honored that he’d want to put his stamp in our home.

 We could have added a bench here or storage, but I really love functional seating, so I didn’t want to.
 Who wants to sit on a bench?
 No one.
 Although it looks super cute.
 Toy storage was another consideration, but with all of the space in the built-ins, we didn’t need it.
 Plus, I didn’t want the space to feel boxy.
 A sitting area was perfect.